 - Wrongful death cases where the surviving spouse and/or children need monthly or annual income;

-- Severe injury, especially with long-term needs for medical care, living expenses and support of family;
+- Severe injury cases, especially with long-term needs for medical care, living expenses, and support of family;

 - Independent surveys show that the more serious the injury, the greater the likelihood that a structured settlement will be used.